theccalderon/theccalderon.github.io/_posts/2019-11-29-saving-the-bar.markdown

 2. `npm install`
 3. `node saving-the-bar.js`

-By running `node saving-the-bar.js`, 25 petitions will get submitted using different names and emails.
+By running `node saving-the-bar.js`, 25 petitions will get submitted using different names and emails (the amount can be modified in the code).
 How???
 CHeck the sections below for the explanation.

 ## Implementation<a name="implementation"></a>